Church bells

 0Church bells

-Bell ringing has accompanied human civilisation for over 2000 years.
-Acoustically, large bells have a rare property: their frequency spectrum includes "strange" overtones that do not align into pure harmony, giving the sound its "material," "earthen" quality — Fletcher and Rossing in The Physics of Musical Instruments (Springer, 1998) describe this spectral "disorder" in detail as a hallmark of cast bronze.
-Psychophysiologically, slow multi-tonal bell ringing activates brain zones similar to those engaged by singing bowls: Wilhelm-Beneke and Heeren (Acta Acustica, 2020) recorded slower breathing and lower muscle tone in listeners during the first 5 minutes.
+Bell ringing has accompanied human civilisation for more than 2000 years.
+Acoustically, large bells have a rare property: their frequency spectrum includes strange overtones that do not align into pure harmony, giving the sound its material, earthen quality.
+Fletcher and Rossing in The Physics of Musical Instruments (Springer, 1998) describe this spectral disorder in detail as a hallmark of cast bronze.
+Psychophysiologically, slow multi-tonal bell ringing activates brain zones similar to those engaged by singing bowls: Wilhelm-Beneke and Heeren (Acta Acustica, 2020) recorded slower breathing and lower muscle tone in listeners during the first five minutes.

-In addition, for millions of people bells are part of cultural memory.
+For millions of people, bells are also part of cultural memory.
 Use this track for podcasts and audiobooks with religious, historical and medieval themes, for meditative Sunday mornings, for writing (Eco, Dostoyevsky, Sholem Aleichem), and for travel videos about European cities.
-Pairs with Melodic Gong, Singing Bowl, Whistling Wind (for "old town").
-Not for active work or sleep — too many individual events.
+Pairs with Melodic Gong, Singing Bowl and Whistling Wind (for an old-town feel).
+Not for active work or sleep; too many individual events.

 Included in Mixes